 Q6: What if we’ve suffered from ski accidents before for example, ACL, shoulders…, can we still go for rebounding?

 Lucia: if the injury consists of surgery.
 A recovery time after physio and then combine rebounding after doctor clearance to maintain and increase strength in the injured muscles.

-Q: What’s the biggest advantage between going for rebounding class instead of just doing it at home?
+Q7: What’s the biggest advantage of going for rebounding classes instead of just doing it at home?